Buy new ACKO Vehicle insurance

-Home / Car Insurance / Articles / How to Transfer Bike and Car Insurance to New Owner
+Home / Motor Insurance / How to Transfer Bike and Car Insurance to New Owner

-After transferring the ownership of the vehicle, you need to transfer the insurance policy to your name.
+After completing the RC transfer process of the vehicle, you need to transfer the insurance policy to your name.
 As a buyer, it’s good to take the initiative to cover your car or bike with a motor insurance policy.
 However, as per the law laid out by the transport department, it’s the responsibility of the seller to ensure the transfer of car insurance to the buyer.

 Download Form 28, 29 and 30 from the respective RTO’s website or office.